What is the difference between a female or a male?

 We will start this post with the following warning:

-Do not believe what you read on the internet
+Do not believe everything you read on the internet

 If you are curious as to what are the differences between females and males, we hope this post is helpful.